workkkfor2012/gemini-coder/README.md

 ### Code Completions

-Get code at cursor position from state-of-the-art reasoning models.
+Get code at cursor from state-of-the-art reasoning models.

 ✅ Includes selected context \
 ✅ Designed for on-demand use